-This is something we get asked all the time, how do we communicate we don’t children at our wedding?
+This is something we get asked all the time.
+How do we communicate we don't want children at our wedding?

 Deciding on a family-friendly or adults-only wedding is a really tricky part of wedding planning.
 If you’ve decided to go the no-kids route, communicating your wishes can be awkward and uncomfortable – but we have a few ideas that make breaking the news a little easier.

 As soon as you’ve decided to not have kids at your wedding start casually mentioning your choice to your loved ones.
 If you think a particular friend or family member may take the news badly, hop on the phone and have a chat.
 Explain your situation and communicate your wishes, and the great majority of people will be understanding.